-Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, companies with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in companies with responsible business practices in accordance with UNGC principles.
+Over the course of the reporting period, the Investment Adviser excluded activities including, but not limited to banned weapons, controversial weapons, issuer's with more than 10% revenue generated from thermal coal extraction and coal fired power generation and tobacco production and invested in issuer's with responsible business practices in accordance with UNGC principles.

-All holdings in the portfolio were assessed for their individual greenhouse gas intensity, resulting in PAI scores with a lower carbon intensity than the benchmark.
-The sub-fund also assessed ESG scores resulting in an ESG score above the benchmark throughout the reporting period.
-The Investment Adviser assessed companies board gender diversity resulting in a slightly higher PAI score than the benchmark.
+All holdings in the portfolio were assessed for their individual greenhouse gas intensity.
+The sub-fund also assessed ESG scores resulting in an ESG score comparable with the benchmark throughout the reporting period.
 In addition, all holdings were assessed for violations of UNGC and OECD principles ensuring good governance practices within the portfolio.